-School District complies with all applicable State and Federal Laws, including but not limited to, Title VI, Title VII, Title IX, the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act of 1973, and Massachusetts General Laws, c.151B, c.151C, c.76, §5, and c.71B.
+The Masconomet Regional School District does not discriminate on the basis of race, color, religion, homelessness, national origin, age, gender, sexual orientation, gender identity or disability in admission to, access to, employment in, or treatment in its programs and activities.
+The Masconomet Regional School District complies with all applicable State and Federal Laws, including but not limited to, Title VI, Title VI, Title IX, the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act of 1973, and Massachusetts General Laws, c.151B, c.151C, c.76, §5, and c.71B.

 The Civil Rights Coordinator of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and Chapter 622 of the Acts of 1971 is the Superintendent or designee.
 He/she can be reached at Masconomet Regional School District, 20 Endicott Road, Boxford, MA 01921, (978) 887-2323, ext.
-61040
+6111.